bluesky/tiled/docs/source/how-to/custom-clients.md

 item to decide what type of object to use to represent it.
-In simple cases, this is just based on the `structure_family`: `"array"` goes to `tiled.client.array.ArrayClient`;  `"dataframe"` goes to `tiled.client.dataframe.DataFrameClient`; `"node"` goes to `tiled.clide.node.Container`.
+In simple cases, this is just based on the `structure_family`: `"array"` goes to `tiled.client.array.ArrayClient`;  `"dataframe"` goes to `tiled.client.dataframe.DataFrameClient`; `"container"` goes to `tiled.clide.container.Container`.
 Those classes then manage further communication with Tiled server to access their contents.

 Each item always has exactly one `structure_family`, and it's always from a